leandroyako/DynScoreViz/README.md

 # DynScoreViz

 **(work in progress)**
-Music score visualization module to be used with FoscPbind quark https://github.com/leandroyako/DynScorePat
+Music score visualization module to be used with DynScorePat quark https://github.com/leandroyako/DynScorePat

 ## Requirements
 * Node.js